I believe that babies should be celebrated. So I created this pattern to help you celebrate your baby - or your friends' babies - with a newborn gown!

 Fold the gown onto itself to find the center point at the shoulder.
 Mark this point.

 Sew on the sleeve.
 Repeat with the other sleeve.

 After your sleeves are sewn on you will sew your gown sleeve and side seams.
 Turn the gown onto itself, right sides together.
 Pin, matching sleeve bindings, if applicable, and side seams.
 (Sometimes knit fabric will shift a little during cutting and the gown might be slightly off at the bottom edge.
 If this happens, just trim the edge so it is even.)

 Then sew the seam in one fell swoop, from the sleeve edge all the way down to the bottom edge.
 I use a stretch stitch for this step.
 A narrow zigzag stitch (.5 mm in width and 2.5-3.0 in length is often suggested) would work, too.

-If your seam gets wavy at this step (or ever) just press it really well with a hot iron and that should take care of it!
+If your seam gets wavy at this step (or ever) just press it well with an iron and that should take care of it!

 I found my hem broke once when sewn with a double needle, but not when sewn with a zigzag stitch.
 When sewing the hem with a zigzag stitch, I stretched the fabric slightly as I went.
 Given the hem casing is gathered by elastic, I felt the zigzag stitch still resulted in a nice finish.
 I would recommend using a zigzag stitch.